Best Button Design: 15 Ideas for UX & Conversions (2026)

 The text on your button, or its label, should be crystal clear.
 Vague labels like “Submit” or “Click Here” are less effective than action oriented, specific copy.

-A good button label:
+A good button label should:

 The best button design uses copy that empowers the user by providing clarity and building trust.